RajaSoftwareLabs/Demo-AugmentedReality-Android/README.md

 - Sceneform is not supported on physical devices with lower than Android version 7.0.
 - Must have enough empty space around 2 meters for your plane detection.

+## License

-## This code/software is NOT licensed and is not open for use/change/distribution.
+This code/software is NOT licensed and is not open for use/change/distribution.
 Please open an issue / pull-request if you require the same.